-Your sophomore year students will be encouraged to live in the Baylor & Beyond Living-Learning center.
-You will also be paired with a faculty mentor in your major area of study to help guide your academic and career goals.
+Your sophomore-year students will be encouraged to live in the Baylor & Beyond Living-Learning Center.
+You will also be invited upon successfully completing Learning for the World to join the Engage Fellows Program which will pair you with a faculty/staff mentor.
 In line with the goals of the program and as part of earning the Certificate in Global Engagement, Scholars will be required to take at least one course during their Sophomore or Junior year that enhances their global knowledge and cultural competencies.
 You will also be encouraged to volunteer as peer mentors for the following year’s Global Scholars.
-Other opportunities will include group community service, special seminars, and counseling on post-graduate options exclusively for students in the program.

-In your final year as a Global Scholar, you will enjoy networking opportunities with global professionals.
-In addition, you will participate and present your global research at Scholars Week during the Spring semester.
-Finally, come graduation, you and your cohort will be recognized for your accomplishments as Baylor University Global Scholars, as well as receiving cords and a signed certificate recognizing your completion of the Certificate in Global Engagement.
+You will enjoy networking opportunities with global professionals in your final year as a Global Scholar.
+In addition, you will have the opportunity to apply for Provost Scholars.
+The highest honor of the Engage Fellows Program.
+Finally, come graduation, you and your cohort will be recognized for your accomplishments as Baylor University Global Scholars and Engage Fellows, as well as receiving cords and a signed certificate recognizing your completion of the Certificate in Global Engagement.
 From there, you will continue to grow as an individual and a global citizen.

 Students must qualify to apply by achieving a minimum of a 3.0 high school GPA.
-Due to course requirements and sequencing, students studying in certain areas such as Education, Engineering, and Nursing and those planning pre-health tracks should work with their academic advisors to see whether the Global Scholars Program can fit into their degree plans.
+Due to course requirements and sequencing, students studying in certain areas such as Education, Music, and Nursing should work with their academic advisors to see whether the Global Scholars Program can fit into their degree plans.
 Students must first be accepted to Baylor before receiving admittance to the program.